FrancesVugts/SweetHome/README.md

 * In the heroku dashboard I've clicked "Deploy".
 * In the "Manual Deployment" section of this page I've made sure the master branch is selected and I've clicked "Deploy Branch".
 * The site was now successfully deployed.
+## Left to implement in the future
+* I've implemented a payment system for the user to make a payment for one year.
+With that I've made my buttons so a user cannot make a dubble payment and a user cannot subscribe to a house without making a payment.
+But what's left to implement is that the payment should get a date of experiment, one year after the payment.
+* I would like for the user to also be able to easelly see if they made a payment and what the date of experiment is.
 ## Credits
 ### Content
 * All the content for this website was writen by the devoloper herself.